CBAM timeline, deadlines and phases: What to expect in 2026

 Missing a CBAM reporting deadline can lead to real financial consequences.

-During the transitional phase (until end of 2025), failing to submit a report or submitting incomplete data may result in national fines ranging from €10 to €50 per tonne of unreported emissions, depending on the Member State.
+During the transitional phase (until end of 2025), failing to submit a report or submitting incomplete data would result in national fines ranging from €10 to €50 per tonne of unreported emissions, depending on the Member State.

-From 2026 onward, the stakes are higher.
+Now, the stakes are higher.
 If you don’t purchase and surrender enough CBAM certificates, you’ll face a penalty of €100 per excess tonne, with no cap.

 The best way to avoid last-minute scrambling is to align early across procurement, sustainability, and trade compliance teams.
 Make sure supplier emissions data is collected on time and in the correct format to avoid bottlenecks at submission.